okulovsky/kaia/README.md

 * repeat steps to create the environment

+## Installing deciders

+Run `python kaia/demo/install.py`.

+This will build three AI systems that are required for the demo: text-to-speech (OpenTTS) and two speech-to-text (Kaldi and Whisper), and also will download all the base models required.

+It takes a lot of time and traffic, so be patient.

+The script will also self-test these containers.
+The HTML-reports about the self-testing will be located `data/brainbox_self_test/`

-## Running a demo
+## Running Kaia

 Run `python demos/kaia/run_demo.py`.
 No GPU is required for this.

-For the first time, it will take __a lot__ of time, as 3 containers will need to be downloaded/built.

-If everything works, you will see several warnings "WARNING: This is a development server.
-Do not use it in a production deployment."
+If everything is fine, you will see several warnings "WARNING: This is a development server.
+Do not use it in a production deployment.".
-After this, "Hello, nice to see you" is probably going to be said.
+Then, messages of shape "[Processing item] TimerTick(current_time=datetime.datetime(...))" will start appearing continuously.

-At this point, you may open `localhost:8890` in your web-browser.
+After that, you may open at this point, you may open `localhost:8890` in your web-browser.
+There should be a nice AI-generated image, and the text "Hello, nice to see you" in the chat control on the right.
+This sentence should also be said.

-To talk with Kaia, say wake word `computer`, wait for confirmation sound, and utter the command, e.g. "What can you do?"
+To talk with Kaia, say wake word `computer`, wait for confirmation sound, and utter the command, e.g. "What can you do?".
+After this, another confirmation sound should be emitted.

+You may use the command "Computer!
+What can you do?" to get the list of available commands.

 ### Troubleshooting

 If you hear "Hello, nice to see you", but the system doesn't hear you, you would need to adjust your input settings.
-They are located in `demos/kaia/audio_control.py`, method `create_release_control_settings`.
+They are located in `kaia/demo/run_demo.py`.

 If you say "computer" and then __do not__ hear a confirmation sound: check `mic_device_index`, by default it is set -1, which is default mic.